Appalachia Inside Out, Volume 1

 The title Appalachia Inside Out refers in part to the fact that Appalachia has never existed in timeless isolation from the rest of country and the world; rather, it has both absorbed outside influences and exerted influence of its own.
 The title also indicates the editors’ effort to look not only at the visible Appalachia but at the forces that underlie its history and culture.
 What emerges in these pages is an Appalachia both familiar and strange: a mirror of lived life on the one hand and, on the other, a haunted realm of unimaginable loss and bewitching possibility.

-The Editors: Robert J. Higgs is professor of English, emeritus, at East Tennessee State University and the author of Laurel and Thorn: The Athlete in American Literature.
+The Editors: Robert J. Higgs was professor of English, emeritus, at East Tennessee State University and the author of Laurel and Thorn: The Athlete in American Literature.

 Ambrose N. Manning is professor of English, emeritus, at East Tennessee State University and a noted collector of folk songs and folklore.

-Jim Wayne Miller, a poet, novelist, and essayist, is a professor in the Department of Modern Languages and Intercultural Studies at Western Kentucky University.
+Jim Wayne Miller, a poet, novelist, and essayist, was a professor in the Department of Modern Languages and Intercultural Studies at Western Kentucky University.